Abungo-w/2420-assignment-1/README.md

 # 2420-assignment-1
 ## Creating an Arch Linux Droplet using `doctl`
 ### Introduction
-This tutorial will teach you step-by-step how to:
+This is a tutorial that will teach you step-by-step how to:
 - Create SSH keys on your local machine.
 - Install and configure `doctl`.
 - Setting Up an Arch Linux Droplet using `doctl` command-line tool.